donskifarrell/dotfiles/README.md

 ### - OSX

 - Look at nix-darwin options: https://daiderd.com/nix-darwin/manual/index.html
-- How do I sync easily:
-  - LittleSnitch (OSX) ruleset: Can be copied, or symlinked to Dropbox?

-Applications on OSX that still need manual install via App Store:
+Applications on OSX that still need a manual install:

-- Coin Tick - Menu Bar Crypto
-- ColorSlurp
-- Unsplash Wallpapers
-- WireGuard
-- Prey (OSX has some trouble installing)
+- Prey (OSX has some trouble installing) https://preyproject.com/download

 Browser extension that needs to be installed manually: